haocse/documentscanner/README.md

 # documentscanner (not finished yet)
 Working on Edge Detection without using Canny

+# Idea
+Use random forest to detect edges then i try to use houghlines to get the best...

 # How to use
 Top-level gradle:
     <code>allprojects {